 Using Maven's built-in support for encrypted passwords and generating passwords on the client side does not overcome the security risks for the following reasons:

-Artifactory provides a unique solution to this problem by generating encrypted passwords for users based on secret keys stored in Artifactory.
+A unique solution is provided for this problem by generating encrypted passwords for users based on secret keys stored in the system.
 You can ensure users' shared passwords are never stored or transmitted as clear text.

 The behavior according to the Password Encryption Policy setting is as follows: